 These lines conclude with the speaker attributing every “virtue” that is “held most dear” to her.
 She exhibits them all.
 The last line reveals something less attractive to the speaker.
 She is also “merciless.”
 This word comes as a surprise considering the lines that came before it.
 One is now aware that there is something wrong with this woman, at least in the speaker’s mind.
 The following stanzas are going to try to contend with his mixed feelings about this person.

 yet everywhere, no odor but bitter rue.

 In the second stanza, he goes on to describe a moment of his contemporary life.
 Only “today” he saw this woman.
 He “followed” her into her garden.
 It is fitting that a “garden” is introduced into the narrative as the speaker utilized two different flower metaphors in the first stanza to refer to the woman.
 It is somewhere he sees as being a proper home for a “delightful lily.”

 While sneaking around in the woman’s garden he saw “flowers of the freshest hue.”
 This falls in line with his preconceived notion of what this woman should be.
 There were “white and red” plants that were all “delightful to see.”
 So far, the venture is going well.
 Everything is as he thinks it should be.

-In addition to the flowers there were more mundane plants that reference home and food.
+In addition to the flowers, there were more mundane plants that reference home and food.
 There are “wholesome herbs” that wave in the wind.
-These words the speaker uses to refer to the plants, “delightful,” “wholesome,” “fresh,” these are all attributes he wants the listener to have.
+These words the speaker uses to refer to the plants, “delightful,” “wholesome,” “fresh,” are all attributes he wants the listener to have.